-The attendance policy is specified in syllabus (there is a standard university one but your department may have defined its own) and it is the faculty responsibility to enforce it.
+Faculty specify their attendance policy in each course syllabus (there is a standard university policy but your department may have defined its own, and each faculty member has the right to define their own policy on attendance within the university and departmental guidelines) and faculty enforce that policy.

 Our colleagues in the office of Student Development are available to support students having non-academic difficulties (see section below on students with personal problems); however, you could often be the first person to notice these difficulties because of a sudden change in the student behavior.
 If you notice that a student is uncharacteristically disengaged, late, or absent from your class, please take a little time to have a conversation with the student and/or notify the office of Student Development.
 In case of repeated absences use the excessive absence report (available on the faculty portal).
+Repeated absences are the strongest indicator that a student is having difficulties.

 Please make sure that students are aware of your policy about lateness: will you allow students to enter the class late?
 How late?
-Is there any penalty for repeated lateness, etc. You may consider including your lateness policy in your syllabus.
+Is there any penalty for repeated lateness, etc. You should include your lateness policy in your syllabus.